-You can find out in-depth information about your current clients, if you’ve created a custom audience, about the people who have contacted you and not bought yet, and about your Facebook connections and prospects.
+You can find out in-depth information about your current Facebook connections.
 The amount of information available with this tool is incredible.

-Keep in mind that, in order to access this info, your audience has to be large enough for Facebook to work with.
+For full access to all the data available your audience has to be large enough for Facebook to work with.
 You need over 1,000 active monthly users to have access to Facebook’s Audience Insight tool.
 The larger your audience is, the more analysis you can get from Facebook.

-If your audience isn’t big enough to get your exact customers’ information, you can still find out about people who are interested in your competitors.
-You can then take this information and use it as a starting point for targeting your ads.
+If your audience isn’t big enough to get your Facebook connections information, you can still find out about people who are interested in your products and services

 Not every page is available when you are targeting by interest, but if you have been adding to the list I mentioned in Step 1, you should have 20–50 pages and possibilities to work with.

-Just because you think you have the perfect solution to one audience’s problem doesn’t mean you do: until the audience responds to your offer, you don’t have any proof.
+Just because you think you have the perfect solution to one audience’s problem doesn’t mean you do: until an audience responds to your offer, you don’t know.